colbyfayock/next-wordpress-starter/README.md

 * [Essential Next.js Plugin](https://github.com/netlify/netlify-plugin-nextjs) (recommended)
 * [Exporting the project](https://nextjs.org/docs/advanced-features/static-html-export) via `next export`

 **Essential Next.js Plugin** should be provided as an option when you're first importing a project based on this starter.
 If it's not, you can install this plugin using the Netlify Plugins directory.
-This will allow Netlify to take full advantage of the
+This will allow the project to take full advantage of all native Next.js features that Netlify supports with this plugin.

 **Exporting the project** let's Next.js compile the project into static assets including HTML files.
 This allows you to deploy the project as a static site directly to Netlify just like any other site.
 You can do this by adding `next export` to the end of the `build` command inside `package.json` (ex: `next build && next export`).